 A space of the curvature two-form has the $\Z_2$-grading structure owing to the projection operator concerning the Hodge-dual as discussed in \textbf{section \ref{HDO}}.
 We can decompose the curvature two-form and its Hodge-dual, respectively, as

 where $\FFF^{\pm}_\theta$ is defined by (\ref{FpmQ}).
 Consequently, we obtain the Lagrangian form using $\FFF^{\pm}_\theta$ as

-The extremal of the bosonic action integral concerning a amphoconnection $\AAA^{~}_\theta$ is given by the SD curvature ($\FFF^{+}_\theta$) or ASD curvature ($\FFF^{-}_\theta$) in the \emph{Euclidean space} as known well.
-We give the proof of this remark for investigating the difference between the Euclidean and Minkowski spaces. \begin{remark} The Yang--Mills action in the closed and oriented Euclidean metric space has extremal at the SD- or ASD-curvature. \end{remark} \begin{proof} The Yang--Mills action has the representation using SD and ASD curvatures as
+The extremal of the bosonic action integral concerning a amphoconnection $\AAA^{~}_\theta$ is given by the SD curvature ($\FFF^{+}_\theta$) or ASD curvature ($\FFF^{-}_\theta$) in the \textbf{Euclidean space} as known well.
+We prove this remark for investigating the difference between Euclidean and Minkowski spaces. \begin{remark} The Yang--Mills action in the closed and oriented Euclidean metric space has extremal at the SD- or ASD-curvature. \end{remark} \begin{proof} The Yang--Mills action has the representation using SD and ASD curvatures as

 where we assume $\TsMQ$ is the closed and oriented manifold.
 On the other hand, the Chern index in the amphometric space is provided as

 where we use $\Tr\left[\FFF^{~}_\theta\right]=0$.
 When $\theta=0$, equivalently, when the space-time manifold has the Euclidean metric, $\|\FFF^{\pm}_\textsc{e}\|^2$ is positive definite and we obtain that